Essential Facts About Covid-19

 Nevertheless, the current likelihood of being exposed to C-19 doesn’t depend on the number of people who have ever been infected—but on the number of people who are currently infected and contagious.
 Determining this is confounded by three key factors:

 Applying the facts above and related data from the CDC and the Center for Evidence-Based Medicine at Oxford University, Just Facts developed a methodology to estimate the number of people in the U.S. who currently have infectious cases of Covid-19.
 The calculations—which are detailed in this spreadsheet—find that roughly one of every 210 people in the U.S. is contagious as of July 22, 2021.

 Again, this is a national average and is not applicable everywhere because of large differences in the timing and severity of the pandemic in different areas of the country.

 Fatal interactions between Covid-19 and other ailments like heart disease and diabetes make it difficult to determine the exact death toll from C-19.
 A range of evidence suggests that the CDC’s tally of Covid-19 deaths may be modestly inflated but still provides a reasonable measure of the pandemic’s severity.

 According to the CDC’s estimate of “confirmed and probable” fatalities from Covid-19, a total of 608,113 U.S. residents have died from the disease as of July 22, 2021.
 To put this figure in perspective:

 In comparative terms, deaths from Covid-19 are currently about:

-Although C-19 is a new disease and took its first reported life in the U.S. during late February, these comparisons may substantially overstate its deadliness.
+Although C-19 is a new disease and took its first reported life in the U.S. during February 2020, these comparisons may substantially overstate its deadliness.
 This is because fatalities from accidents, the flu, and other common causes of death occur in droves every year, and this is unlikely for C-19 because of the facts below.